Muggyfox1/Kid-Quote-Book-API/README.md

 1. Go to the books page
 2. For the book you want to upload, press edit
 3. Fill in the require info for uploading
-  a.
-Email: this can be anything, this is meant for if anyone hosts this API for public use.
+- Email: this can be anything, this is meant for if anyone hosts this API for public use.
-  b.
-Server Url: this is the IP address the API is hosted on.
+- Server Url: this is the IP address the API is hosted on.
 Should end in /kqb.
-  c.
-Token: when uploading a book, leave this blank.
+- Token: when uploading a book, leave this blank.
 It will update after uploading.
-  d.
-Password: used to encrypt the data locally before sending.
+- Password: used to encrypt the data locally before sending.
 And is securely sent over to verify your ability access the book.
 4. Press Save
 5. On the book page you should see the upload book button
 6. Press the upload book button